lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

    - Highlight critical human judgment points that must be preserved

 **2. Human-Machine Collaboration Design**
-   - For 1-2 key business processes:
+   - For 2-3 key business processes:
      * What should AI do?
      * What should humans do?
      * How do they interact?
+   - Define clear accountability for AI-assisted decisions

 **3. Attention Reallocation Strategy**
    - What routine tasks will AI automate?
    - Where will you redirect freed human attention?
+   - How will you prevent attention dissipation?
    - What new high-value activities will humans focus on?

 **4. Trust and Governance Framework**
+   - How will you maintain stakeholder trust?
    - What governance mechanisms prevent Horizon-type failures?
    - How do you ensure diverse voices can raise concerns?
+   - What metrics indicate healthy human-AI collaboration?

-**5. First Three Implementation Steps**
+**5. Implementation Roadmap**
-   - What are your concrete next steps?
+   - What are the first three concrete steps?
+   - What organizational structures need to change?
+   - How will you measure success?
-   - What are the biggest risks?
+   - What are the biggest risks and how will you mitigate them?

-**Deliverable** (keep it simple - 15 minutes is short!):
+**Deliverable**:
-Create a simple one-page framework (can be bullet points, diagram, or table) showing:
+Create a one-page strategic framework (diagram, table, or structured bullets) showing:
-- Your chosen focus area(s)
-- Key insights from today's discussions
+- Key AI augmentation points and human judgment preservation zones
+- Attention reallocation plan
+- Governance mechanisms
-- 2-3 concrete next steps
+- First three implementation steps
+- One key risk and mitigation strategy

-Be prepared for quick 2-minute presentations from selected groups sharing your most important insight.}
+Be prepared for 3-minute group presentations sharing your framework and most important insight.}

 \newslide{Group Presentations: Key Questions}